T-shirts Page

 Interview 4 with Barbara Luboff who typed the original How to Keep Your Volkswagen Alive manuscript and was there from the beginning.

-Interview 5with Eve Muir, wife of John Muir and with him, owner of John Muir Publications in Santa Fe.
+Interview 5with Eve Muir, wife of John Muir who, with him, owned John Muir Publications in Santa Fe.
 And of course, there from the beginning!

 Interview 6 with Gilberto Guzman, a good friend of Peter's and a fellow artist who would talk with Peter for hours about art and life.
 An international muralist with many beautiful murals in Santa Fe.
-This includes one on Guadalupe Street that many people are working right now to save from destruction by developers.
+This includes one on Guadalupe Street that many people are still trying to save from destruction by developers.
 Peter helped some with this mural in its earliest stage.
 Includes pictures of Gilberto working on the mural.

-Interview 7 with Calvin Hildebrand, another good friend of Peter's who would also sit with Peter for hours, drinking coffee and discussing all manner of things.
+Interview 7 with Calvin Hildebrand, another good friend of Peter's who would also sit with Peter, drinking coffee and discussing all manner of things.

 Scroll toward the bottom of this page